AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 SDS supports a wide variety of property types, both simple (integers, strings and floats, for example) and complex (lists, arrays and enumerations, for example).
 Properties can be of any complex type.
 See [Types](xref:sds-sdstypes-props#sdstypecode) for a detailed list of supported data types.

-The type is defined in JSON and is posted to an AVEVA Data Hub endpoint.
+The type is defined in JSON and is posted to a CONNECT data services endpoint.

 ```json
 POST /api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Types/{typeId}